libretro/docs/docs/library/prboom.md

 ### Geometry and timing

-- The PrBoom core's core provided FPS is 60
+- The PrBoom core's core provided FPS (by default) is 60
 - The PrBoom core's core provided sample rate is 44100 Hz
 - The PrBoom core's base width is dependent on the Internal resolution core option.
 - The PrBoom core's base height is dependent on the Internal resolution core option.